paco-valdez/popups-blog-post/README.md

 they store a cookie with the response given.

 ![](https://raw.githubusercontent.com/pacofvf/popups-blog-post/main/consent-cookie.png)

 *Image by Wordpress Cookie Notice plugin https://wordpress.org/plugins/cookie-notice/*

+Nowadays, people consent to privacy notices without reading them to be able to access the content they want.
 When you consent to be tracked, you do not only agree to store cookies for that particular website on your device.
 You also agree to access existing data on your device, such as third-party cookies, advertising identifiers,